anshramanath/PokerLedger/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Track buy-ins, cash-outs, and net balances — built for poker nights with friends or semi-serious home games.
-PokerLedger is a clean, intuitive tool for keeping tabs on who's in for what.
+Poker Ledger is a clean, intuitive tool for keeping tabs on who's in for what.

 ---